Storm surge

 Storm surges can move inland quite quickly, damaging buildings and cutting off escape routes.
 There is a high risk of drowning.

 A storm surge is not the same as a tsunami, or tidal wave.
-A storm surge comes in like a rapidly rising tide, but it can be extremely dangerous and destructive.
+A storm surge comes in like a rapidly rising tide, and it can be extremely dangerous and destructive.

 The height of the storm surge will depend on: